irshadillias/zuehlke_sgtraffic/README.md

 # Introduction
-This application Using Google map for plotting Camera Location in SIngapore.
-Application Google Map and Using "https://data.gov.sg/dataset/traffic-images" Web api For
+This application Using Google map for plotting Camera Location in Singapore.
+Application Using Google Map and Web api ("https://data.gov.sg/dataset/traffic-images")  For
 Getting Location information and camera Image.

   Assumption